jump-dev/JuMP.jl/docs/src/objective.md

 =========

-This page describes macros and functions related to linear and quadratic objective functions, unless otherwise indicated.
+This page describes macros and functions related to linear and quadratic objective functions only, unless otherwise indicated.
 For nonlinear objective functions, see [Nonlinear Modeling](@ref).

 Use the [`@objective`](@ref) macro to set linear and quadratic objective